Financial-Times/origami/proposals/accepted/0000-variable-fonts.md

 ## Motivation

-There are two motivations for using variable fonts:
+There are three motivations for using variable fonts:
 - Allow the design team to use more variations of Financier Display and Metric on ft.com, weight/style.
 - Allow the design team to use Financier Text on ft.com (pending further work).
-- Remove the unreliable and relatively complex progressive font loading from o-typography.
+- Remove the unreliable and relatively complex progressive font loading from `o-typography`.

 ## Explanation